coderefinery/train-the-trainer/_episodes/06-lessons.md

 ## Contributing to existing lessons

-Our lessons are collaboratively developed.
+Our lessons are **collaboratively developed**.
 They are made by many people, and there is no single fixed master plan (but there should be, in the instructors or maintainer's guide).
 We encourage everyone to contribute to the lessons.